 Park Board: Anthony Vellucci

 Mr. Anthony J. Vellucci, a longtime resident of the King's Park West neighborhood serves as the Braddock District representative to the Park Authority Board.
 He was appointed in December, 2010 by Braddock District Supervisor John Cook.

-He serves as Chair of the Park Authority Board Awards Committee and vice chair of the Resource Management Committee.
-He is a member of the Diversity and Succession Committee and the Funding Policy and Bond Committee.
-He is the Board liaison to the Tree Commission.
+Vellucci serves as chairman of the Park Authority Board Awards Committee and as a member of the Diversity and Succession Committee, Funding Policy and Bond Committee, Resource Management Committee, and Strategic Planning and Initiatives Committee.
+He is also the Board liaison to the Tree Commission.

 Vellucci has been heavily involved in community service and served as president of the Kings Park West Civic Association prior to his appointment to the Park Authority Board.
 During his tenure he worked to establish a Fairfax County/Fairfax City Memorandum of Understanding with George Mason University to establish quarterly Community Forum meetings that address town/gown issues; spearheaded several traffic safety issues with both VDOT and FCDOT resulting in better traffic safety within his community, and initiated the establishment of the John P. McAnaw Recreation Area at Royal Lake Park.
 Further, he has been instrumental in establishing and promoting several Friends groups in the Braddock District including Braddock Dogs, the Friends of Accotink Creek, the Friends of Lake Accotink Park, the Friends of Long Branch Stream Valley, the Friends of Audrey Moore RECenter, and the Friends of Royal Lake.